What to Check When the Editor/Viewer Does Not Start Properly

 Please check if it can be successfully started from the following bat file.

 If you can operate the application normally from the bat file, please use it as it is, as there is no change in the application contents.

 “CubismEditorX.bat” and “CubismEditorX_d3d.bat” are the bat files.

 For Cubism Viewer:

-If there is no improvement after checking up to step 3, there may be some problem.
+If there is no improvement after checking up to Step 3, there may be another problem.